 Stories make up a large part of our lives.
 Either based on fact or fiction, our national history and our fairy-tales define situations and reactions to them which have consequences.
 This subtle fabric of all stories is how they stick in our minds, and the emotional journey of tension and relief in organised steps becomes a subconscious element of our lives.
 We learn behaviour from stories and we make decisions based on their morals.
 The rhetoric, or natural bias, of a story is therefore important and will be a large part of whether it is successful in the general public.
 It has to fit and be cohesive with the consensus of the public, grating on it must be done tactfully and artfully.
 Roses are more popular than cacti, and they both have thorns.

 Stories help us develop our empathic responses to situations and to better understand what is happening around us.
 Especially for children, whose minds are still maturing, the outcomes of stories play a vital role in teaching them how the world will work.
-Stories are not just found in books, we see them on the television as news articles, drama, cartoons, and documentaries, we get them on the internet in all manner of ways, even advertisements often tell a bit of story, even if just a line or two.
+Stories are not just found in books, we see them on the television as news articles, drama, cartoons, and documentaries, we get them on the internet in all manner of ways, even advertisements often tell a bit of story.
 Music is often written in a story-land manner, where lyrics describe scenes and characters that are projected through sound.
 In all stories, we as the audience feel the characters as they go through their situations.

 So when we design characters, we are not just telling tales.
 We are creating templates for common thought, so if they don't fit people in general won't want to know about it.
 There are always exceptions, for example in a horror film where the sadist commits terrible crimes, however a lot of psychology is used in order to create the most scary character possible.
 It is still related to consensus, only reversed.
 Making use of the people in our story to do more than fill a role is paramount to a rich and teachable literary piece.
 Don't we all want our book taught in class-rooms?
 And not as an example of what not to write.